Camino Francés – May 2015

 Belorado – Molinaseca

 From the 4th of May 2015, I managed to take three weeks off work to walk over 350km of the Camino Frances.
-It is my favourite section, having walked it between 2012 and 2014 previously.
+It is a favourite section of mine, having walked through La Rioja and Castilla y León in 2012 and 2014 previously.
 I started in Belorado and finished up in possibly my favourite town, Molinaseca.
-I passed through the large city of Burgos, the flat landscape of the meseta and up and over the Leon hills.
+I passed through the large city of Burgos, the flat landscape of the Meseta, and up and over the León hills.
 The highlight was reaching the Leon hills and the Cruz de Ferro.
 There is something special about that part of Spain.
 I wrote about my times and the people I met.

 May 5th, 2015 – Day 0